LaunchCodeEducation/lchs/src/chapters/html/semantic-html.rst

 #.
 Which two elements make the most sense to put inside the ``header`` element?
 #.
 There is only one image.
 Where should it go, and what text describes it?
 #.
-Which paragraph relates the image the best?
+Which paragraph best matches the image?
 #.
 Which paragraph does the unordered list support?
 #.
 What information should go inside the ``footer`` element?